 That ends up being $0.39 per lb. compared to $1.09 per lb of the Coop refresher.

-I haven’t noticed any difference when it comes to one working better than the other.
+I haven’t noticed any difference in one working better than the other.
 They seem the same to me.

 When you are using sand in the coop, you do not need as much of the refresher.